johnmn3/ti-yong/README.md

 Oh, but we need a version of f4* that doesn't convert the result to a string with "f" at the end!

-How hard would it be for us to transform f4* into on that acts as if f-with-parse never coupled the formating behavior in its implementation?
+How hard would it be for us to transform f4* into a function that acts as if f-with-parse never coupled the formating behavior in its implementation?

 Pretty easy!